GoraNetwork/doc/developing_algorand.rst

 The destination call is always initiated by just one Gora node.
 In multi-node Gora networks, it is not possible to reliably predict which one it will be, so one cannot rely on node logs in the this (most common) scenario.
-The recommended way of debugging such issues is using `Developer Quick Start <https://github.com/GoraNetwork/developer-quick-start>`_.
+The recommended way of debugging such issues is using `Developer Quick Start`_.
 It provides a local development network with a single node, making the destination call logs always available.

 If your application is failing at this stage, examine the error folllowing ``Calling "voting#...`` message in your local development node logs.
 An error